The Black Farmstead, 200 Years and counting!

 Farming History

 The Black family has a lot of local agricultural firsts that are part of agricultural history.
 William Black was one of the first men in the area to breed thoroughbred cattle.
 He was also responsible for purchasing the first reaping machine, a Manny reaper (made in Rockford, Illinois).
 He bought this in partnership with William Eldred.
-Selling his interest to Mr. Eldred he then bought a “Hussey” reaper and later a “Buckeye,” two-wheel reaper.
-In her book, Elizabeth Black Haas states, “William was the first man in Greene County to sow 100 acres of wheat and get it harvested and to market.”
+Selling his interest to Mr. Eldred, he then bought a “Hussey” reaper, and later a “Buckeye,” two-wheel reaper.
+In her book, Elizabeth Black Haas states, “William was the first man in Greene County to sow 100 acres of wheat and get it harvested, and to market.”

-In a 1910 census the Black Homestead Farm besides the acreage, home and buildings had various animals that included cows, pigs, horses, and chickens.
+In a 1910 census, the Black Homestead Farm besides the acreage, home and buildings, had various animals that included cows, pigs, horses, and chickens.
 From the farm they sold milk, butter, fowl and eggs.

 The first tractor, an International Harvester 15-30 Titan came to the farm from Fishback and Borlin in 1918, for $1,485.25.

 Two barns were onsite, one a cattle barn, and another, a horse barn built in the 1880’s or so.
-In 1927.
-A devastating tornado destroyed the cattle barn and the Centerville school.
+In 1927, a devastating tornado destroyed the cattle barn and the Centerville school.
 The school was just down the road from the homestead.
 In her book, Elizabeth Black Haas shares, “Robert T. Black and his son Thomas were two of the first people to reach the school in the aftermath.
 All the children inside the school survived, but sadly; the teacher, Miss Annie Keller was killed”

 Annie Keller had saved the children’s lives by telling them to get under their desks.
 She didn’t have time to get under her own.
 “Grandpa and my uncle brought kids here for a place to go.
 The tornado hit buildings outside of Carrolton,” Steve Black shared.